jaehj122/limpse/README.md

 For a detailed view of our changes, check the `NEWS` file.

 ## How will the package versions work?
-* Glimpse Image Editor 0.1.0 and 0.1.2 fork from GNU Image Manipulation Program 2.10.12
+* limpse Image Editor 0.1.0 and 0.1.2 fork from Glimpse 0.2.0
-* Glimpse Image Editor 0.2.0 and 0.2.2 fork from GNU Image Manipulation Program 2.10.18
+* llimpse Image Editor 0.2.0 and 0.2.2 fork from GNU Image Manipulation Program 2.10.18

 You can read more information about this and our ongoing release schedule at https://glimpse-editor.org/about/#how-does-your-release-numbering-work